Expectations

 (If you have not heard about it already, ask Sohang about his painful 'water bottle accident'.)

 To help create accountability, we will alternate between code and data backup deadlines every week.
-Sohang will appreciate a short message on Microsoft Teams each time a backup is completed.
+Sohang will appreciate a short message each time a backup is completed.

 Annual Evaluations